 Improved focus with apps

 One of the most valuable things you can do for your reader is to create a repeatable content structure.
 When your audience knows where to look on a page for the information that is most important to them, they’ll be more efficient in consuming it and you’ll get your point across more clearly.
-Confluence page templates allow you to do just that, and the recent expansion to have templates like Hubspot Creative Briefs, Mural Brainstorming pages and team plays from Atlassian’s team playbooks series have given your teams an even easier way to get started creating more powerful content.
+Confluence page templates allow you to do just that.
+The recent expansion to include Confluence templates like Hubspot Creative Briefs, Mural Brainstorming pages and team plays from Atlassian’s team playbooks series have given your teams an even easier way to get started creating more powerful content.

 Don’t agonise over creating the perfect template

-One of the missteps that I’ve seen happen in teams is when templates become completely static.
+One of the common Confluence missteps is when templates become completely static.
 A template, like most content, should be a living piece of work that’s updated over time to accommodate the message that you’re trying to get across.
-Templates get abandoned when they’re not easy to use or make users complete fields that aren’t mission critical.
-The remedy to this is often not to agonize on creating a ‘perfect’ template and to allow for revisions over time to allow for your team to communicate content effectively.
+Confluence templates get abandoned when they’re not easy to use or make users complete fields that aren’t mission critical.
+The remedy to this is often not to agonize over creating a ‘perfect’ template and instead to allow for revisions over time to encourage your team to communicate content effectively.

 Boost productivity by syncing your content across multiple communication tools

 Adaptavist's recent digital etiquette study surveyed over 2800 global knowledge workers on what some of the biggest challenges were in getting work done in a completely digital world.
 One of the key findings of the study was that the inefficient use of digital channels was increasing the complexity of tasks and threatening productivity.
 So, how can we counter this trend with Confluence?

 A significant portion of survey respondents said that they spent a considerable amount of time going between different tools, attempting to find the relevant information to them.
 Some of the improvements that the team over at Atlassian have been hard at work on are integrations with their other products and third-party apps.